FredHutch/easybuild-life-sciences/EasyBuild_Presentation.md

 # Re-producibility

----

-# Common citation

-Software is commonly cited using some combination of:

-   - Author Name (ex)
-   - Project Name
+- easyconfig is package, version, toolchain
+- toolchain is compiler, base libraries
+- easyconfigs will build the same for everyone
-   - URL
+- re-producibly

----

-# EasyBuild possible citation

-show easyconfig URL (ex)
-using that easyconfig will produce the same software built in the same way as the cited data

-- software + version + toolchain + release
-- compiler + libraries + parameters + options

-The easyconfig will allow one to re-build precisely.

 ---